 Yesterday, I kept hearing continuous squirrel noises from noon onwards.
 I searched around but couldn’t find anything.
-The last time this happened, one had died trying to hide under my washing machine, so I was trying to avoid a repeat.
+The last time this happened, one had died trying to hide under my washing machine, so I was trying to avoid a repeat of that incident.
+But this morning, I found one newborn squirrel on my balcony, while two more had fallen onto the sunshade below.
+I pulled them up using a makeshift cardboard pulley setup and placed all three in a shoebox lined with some grass I found.

-They’re extremely young - eyes closed, barely moving.
+They’re extremely young.
+Their eyes haven’t formed yet and they are barely moving.
 Their mother hasn’t returned.
-For now, I gave them a simple warm sugar-salt solution (it’s called a Pedialyte solution, apparently) using a softened earbud.
+For now, I gave them a sugar-salt solution (it’s called a pedialyte solution, apparently) using a softened earbud.
 They managed to drink a little.

 I’ve left them on the balcony in case the mother comes back, though that seems unlikely.
 If she doesn’t, I’ll try to care for them for a while and later release them back once they’re grown.